hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>
 For WebSerial and TensorflowJS_Converter to reach their full potential, they need to be stable on Android.
-Additionally, a lightweight version of TensorflowJS_Converter written in Java would make generating C-header files much easier for developers.
+Additionally, a lightweight version of TensorflowJS_Converter written in Javascript would make generating C-header files much easier for developers.
 </details>
 <hr>